Latest Update: 25.08.2025 | 07.10.2021 | by Lili

 Screenshot of a 3D printed steering wheel model on turbosquid.com

-Similarly to Turbosquid, the adequately named Thingiverse offers 3D-printed models based on designs available on the marketplace or uploaded by a user.
+Similar to Turbosquid, the adequately named Thingiverse offers 3D-printed models based on designs available on the marketplace or uploaded by a user.
 This means that anything and everything can be uploaded and printed on the platform, including fake branded models.

 Since users can upload their designs without any hindrance, we’ve encountered many IP-infringing listings on the platform.
 Luckily, thanks to our excellent cooperation with the marketplace, we never face any trouble when requesting takedowns.

-Featured in our article about Print on Demand services, Redbubble is one of the many marketplaces offering to print and sell users’ designs on various items like T-shirts, mugs, stationery and stickers.
+Featured in our article about print-on-demand services, Redbubble is one of the many marketplaces offering to print and sell users’ designs on various items like T-shirts, mugs, stationery, and stickers.

-While this business model is great for budding artists, it’s also a fertile breeding ground for IP-infringements.
-Many users aren’t even aware that they’re hurting a brand’s IP-rights when incorporating imagery or pictures into their designs.
+While this business model is great for budding artists, it’s also a fertile breeding ground for IP infringements.
+Many users aren’t even aware that they’re hurting a brand’s IP rights when incorporating imagery or pictures into their designs.

 Because of the immense number of small IP-infringements, we established a fruitful cooperation with Redbubble and installed proactive takedowns, which enable us to eliminate many IP-infringing listings quickly and effectively.

-Nowadays, the marketplace is bigger and features professional third party sellers as well.
-This resulted in a larger amount of IP-infringing products appearing on the platform.
-Earlier, as in the case of Redbubble, we mostly had to deal with hobby craftspeople who were sometimes not even aware that they were infringing on a brand’s IP-rights.
+Etsy started as a platform for handcrafted and vintage items listed by individuals.
+Nowadays, the marketplace is bigger and features professional third-party sellers as well.
+This resulted in a larger number of IP-infringing products appearing on the platform.
+Earlier, as in the case of Redbubble, we mostly had to deal with hobby craftspeople who were sometimes not even aware that they were infringing on a brand’s IP rights.

 Some of the newer products are, in fact, quite surprising.
 For example, who would have thought a few years ago that we’d find and remove cracked software from this platform?